-A sunset (expiry) review of the Canadian antidumping/countervailing duty order covering silicon metal imports from China was concluded August 22, 2019.
+In Canada, antidumping and countervailing duties covering silicon metal imports from China are in effect.
+An expiry review of the Canadian antidumping/countervailing duty order covering silicon metal imports from China concluded on August 22, 2019.
 As a result of that proceeding, the order was continued for a further five-year period with the result that antidumping and countervailing duties continue to apply to imports of silicon metal from China into Canada.
-The order will be reviewed again in 2024 to determine whether it should be continued for a further five-year period.